I respect Poble Espanyol for attempting to solve my biggest travel problem – not being able to see everything.

-Poble Espanyol (‘Spanish Village’) counts 117 replica buildings surrounding its many squares and gardens.
-The 50,000 m² full-scale reproduced village is found at the top of Montjuic Hill, among some of the city’s best panoramic views.
+Spanish Village counts 117 replica buildings surrounding its many squares and gardens.
+The 50,000 m² full-scale reproduced village is found on Montjuic Hill.

-Within its walls you’ll experience the immense architectural diversity of all 15 of Spain’s regions, serving as a model of the perfect Iberian town complete with houses and shops.
+Within its walls you’ll experience the immense architectural diversity of 15 different Spanish regions, serving as a model of the perfect Iberian town: complete with popular festivals, flamenco shows, and crafts workshops.

 What to Do at Poble Espanyol

 You’ll pop in to over 20 handicraft shops and watch industry professionals craft jewelry, blow glass, make handbags, weave baskets, embroider and more.

 You’ll also get a pick of gourmet food shops with ham, cheeses, honey, chocolate, olive oil etc.